fenago/kafka-training/lab_guides/ksqldb-streaming-labs/md/lab1_ksqlDB.md

     docker exec -it ksqldb-cli ksql http://ksqldb-server:8088
 ```

+**Note:** You will need to first connect with lab machine using SSH in new terminal.

 ### 7. Populate the stream with events

 Run each of the given INSERT statements